-As mentioned, LinkedIn is a brilliant platform for all those in the recruitment industry, it offers a means to find almost anyone; you wouldn’t believe how difficult that can actually be without it.
+As mentioned, LinkedIn is brilliant for the recruitment industry, it offers a means to find almost anyone; you wouldn’t believe how difficult that can actually be without it.
 The first piece of advice is, link yourself with all those who you do business with, they will endorse your abilities and skills and this is vital further down the line, no one is going to hire someone who is hopeless at their job, are they?
 On LinkedIn, your endorsements are right there centre stage.
-Once you’ve linked with all your genuine friends, colleagues and customers/suppliers, here comes the interesting stuff…time to find, more business!
+Once you’ve linked with all your genuine friends, colleagues and customers/suppliers, here comes the interesting stuff…time to find more business!

 Create, create and create some more content!

 Good content is pivotal when it comes to social media success across the board and LinkedIn is certainly no different.
 However, we would always suggest keeping the content you create strictly of a professional nature.
 Building blogs and infographics that your connections would find interesting and relatable is a certain way to become a popular account.
 If someone visits your page for knowledge or insight it is more likely that they would recommend you in the future.